 Preliminary studies in Europe were promising — participants with PTSD who were treated with cannabis had improved symptoms.
 The results included improved sleep and a lessened frequency of nightmares.

 Veterans, while often a large affected group, aren’t the only people experiencing PTSD.
 People from all walks of life experience trauma, and this may result in long-lasting psychological impacts.
 It is important to take into consideration the medicines that work for individual bodies and make personal decisions as to what route to take medicinally.
-As cannabis becomes increasingly accessible, normalized and legalized, more individuals with PTSD may find relief.
+As cannabis becomes increasingly accessible, normalized and legalized, more individuals with PTSD may find relief through this route.